graydefender/Zef-Series/README.md

 There is a separate file "shifting.asm" which produces the shifting effect and interrupt in one source file.

 "interrupt.asm" provides a quick example of one way to code a program interrupt on the Commodore 64.

+"Window.asm" and "window2.asm" demonstrate a window scrolling technique

+In "zef4.asm" I integrate in the text printing program and text window scroll.